philipcwhite/Monitoring/README.md

 Graph View

 ## Updates
+11/24/2020 - I am in the process of switching the web server over to using Flask.
+While the current web server works fine, I feel this will improve the security and stability of the platform.

-10/1/2020-  I made some changes to the structure of the app in Github and corrected a few errors.
+10/1/2020 -  I made some changes to the structure of the app in Github and corrected a few errors.
 I am no longer going to code/support the Windows server install.
 The Linux files for the server component should work in Windows with a few minor changes.
 I'm making this decision so I have more time to work on the app and less time on porting changes between platforms.

 8/21/2020 - Lots of code updates today.
 I'm mostly doing code cleanup.
 I removed about 40 lines of code and changed some of my string concatenations.
 If all goes well, release 0.4b should be ready in the next month.
 I have a few more bug fixes, and then I have to test/fix for Windows.